 to Several Computers" for details of manually copying configuration.

 - Refer to "File Location Changes" for details of file location changes between versions.

-- Refer to http://help.globalscape.com/help/index.html find online help for your version of the EFT online help.
+- Refer to https://hstechdocs.helpsystems.com/manuals/globalscape/helpindex/globalscapeonlinehelpfiles.htm find the online help for your version of EFT.

 In EFT Server versions 5 and prior and in Secure FTP Server, only manual copy/backup is available.

-When copying from one EFT Server to another EFT Server, simply copying the old .cfg and .aud files to the new computer might not work, because ftp.cfg contains the full path to the .aud file(s) and the path may have changed.
+When copying from one v5 and earlier EFT Server to a v7.x and earlier EFT Server, simply copying the old .cfg and .aud files to the new computer might not work, because ftp.cfg contains the full path to the .aud file(s) and the path may have changed.
 The .aud file either must be stored at the same path where it was previously or the .aud path should be corrected in the new installation.
 (You can specify the new path in the Authentication Options on the Site's General tab.)

 You must copy the entire folder structure from the old computer (source) to the new computer (target).
 If the folder structure does not exist, an error appears that says "Failed to get permission settings."
 The drive letters on the target system must match those on the source system for the Virtual File System (VFS) to find EFT Server root.
 If they do not match, all permissions and groups will be lost.

 Registering the new computer with your serial number